Charlesmurage/Quiz/README.md

 ## Specifications
 * The user can choose only one option from the various options provided in every question.
 * The user can reset his options if they want to start over
-* The user can submit thei answers
+* The user can submit their answers
 * Total marks from the quiz are displayed after the users submits the answers.
 * The user can reload the page to redo the quiz.